saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 Mrs. Bearden managed the New York office of the E. C. Brown Real Estate Company of Philadelphia for many years.
 She was also the New York representative for the Chicago _Defender_, starting in 1927, and did freelance writing for other publications.
 On June 11, 1935, Mrs. Bearden was appointed Deputy Collector of Internal Revenue, serving first in the Processing Division and later as an auditor.
 In 1922 she was the first black woman to be elected to local School Board No. 15 in New York City, where she served until 1939.

-Mrs. Bearden was involved in numerous civic activities and belonged to several organizations, among them the New York Urban League, where she served as secretary of the executive board; the Council of Negro Women, where she served as treasurer; and the executive boards of the Harlem Community Council and the Colored Women’s Democratic League, of which she was the first president.
+Mrs. Bearden was involved in numerous civic activities and belonged to several organizations, among them the New York Urban League, where she served as secretary of the executive board; the Council of Negro Women, where she served as treasurer; and the executive boards of the Harlem Community Council and the Colored Women's Democratic League, of which she was the first president.

 Mrs. Bearden died in September 1943 at Harlem Hospital in New York City.

 _Biographical sketch for the_ Bessye J. Bearden papers

-Chang and Eng Bunker (1811-1874), the original Siamese twins, were born in Meklong, Siam, and were brought from Bangkok to Boston in 1829\.
+Chang and Eng Bunker (1811-1874), the original Siamese twins, were born in Meklong, Siam, and were brought from Bangkok to Boston in 1829.
 After extensive tours in North America and Europe, they settled in Wilkes County (later Surry County), N.C., were naturalized, and received the surname Bunker by act of the legislature.
 In 1843, Chang and Eng Bunker married Sarah and Adelaide Yates, daughters of David Yates of Wilkes County, N.C.
 Chang had ten children; Eng had nine children.
 They continued to make exhibition tours until about 1870.

 _Biographical sketch for the_ Chang and Eng Bunker papers